luisluchos/broadCastingLaravel/README.md

 5. In your frontend React code, create a `useBroadcast()` hook to handle the broadcasting setup.
 This hook will establish the connection with Socket.IO and Laravel Echo.
 Here's an example of how it can be implemented:

+If you customize the broadcast name using the broadcastAs method, you should make sure to register your listener with a leading . character.
+This will instruct Echo to not prepend the application's namespace to the event:

 ```javascript
 import React, { useEffect } from "react";
 import Echo from "laravel-echo";